33dudu/magicreator/docs/term1/Design Dialogues.md

     ==TRACK==: ""SHOWTIME""

+    ==KEYWORD==: "7 SINS/ ART THERAPY"

 !!! quote
     <center>
     ## **:dizzy: NOW, it's our-time to SHINE:dizzy:**

 !!! question "GOAL"
+    ==Dialogue is a written or spoken conversational exchange between two or more people, and a literary and theatrical form that depicts such an exchange.==
+    ==DEBATE==

+    !!!failure "1.0 version"
+        >Declaration:

         This is an excellent opportunity for me.
 With a background in art history and interior architecture design, it seems like the perfect fit for a standard curator role.
 Perhaps my goal could be to design an interior exhibition space that serves as a culmination of my current stage also helping my classmate to organize the space.
 I intend to draw inspiration from Catalan modern architecture and street art.

+        >Feedback From Tomas 2023/12/11

+        - A statement;A content, not a container,
+        - What is the information do you want to show(not an object in the space, how can this declaration of your information)?
+        - Maybe design(fabrication) an experimental space. that connect people together, link it. experiences.
+        - What is Gente-tech art movement( contented behind)
+        - What data(feedback) do you want to collect?
+        - Try not to avoid the conflicts
+        - What do you want to do with the aesthtics?
+        - Explain the movement?how can you do this.
+(Look other movement, how did they start?
+Vision is from two sde (good/bad).
+        - ## ==DO NOT== PUT YOURSELF IN THE ==SAFE ZONE==.
+Go to THE ==UNKNOWN ZONE==
+        - Performance on your self
+        - Designing with decicions

+    !!!

 !!!info "Design Dialogues Plan"
     > More information about the space: https://theflexroom.spaces.nexudus.com/files/Itnig%20Coffice%20events%20SP.pdf